Process Template Customization Plan

 After downloading an existing, working process template, the first step is to make your changes.
-For more information on downloading a process template, see.
+For more information on downloading a process template, see How to: Download a Process Template.
 The first time you customize a process template, make a small change.
 If you try to make numerous changes without a clear understanding of how the changes may affect your template, you risk encountering multiple mistakes that will be difficult to debug.

 Plan your change, and update the appropriate XML to implement the change.

 The next step is to upload the process template to a Team Foundation Server.
 Ideally you should use a Team Foundation Server that is not in use by other teams to avoid introducing a process that is still being worked on.

 Be sure that the name of your process template is unique.
 If you downloaded a process template from Team Foundation Server, made a change, and are now uploading, you must change the name, or delete the existing process from Team Foundation Server.

 The upload process performs a verification check to ensure the XML is valid.
 If you get any errors trying to upload the process template, the change you made caused the error.
 Review your change to be sure the XML is still valid and that the change is correct.
 For more information, see How to: Upload a Process Template.